nlegewie/Replication-Dietrich-and-Sands-2023/README.md

 ## Citation

+Dietrich, S. and Sands, D. (2023).
+Seeing racial avoidance on New York City streets. *Nature Human Behaviour*, 7, 1275-1281. doi: https://doi.org/10.1038/s41562-023-01589-7

-A link to the report will be added here when available.
+A link to our replication report will be added here when available.

 ## Contact